Khao Sok National Park Guide: Emerald Lakes & Floating Bungalows

 Kayaking

-“Three Sisters”, Khao Sok
+“Three Brothers”, Khao Sok

-2. Go Jungle Trekking
+2. Go Jungle Trekking in the Ancient Rainforest

 3. Stay Overnight in a Floating Bungalow